faviasono/bookai/README.md

 # Book AI

 ## Description
-Upload and epub, generate the summary of the chapters, chat with the book and generate a podcast.
+Upload an epub, generate the summary of the chapters, chat with the book and generate a podcast.

 ## Table of Contents
 - [Installation](#installation)